lago-project/lago/docs/lago-tutorial/README.rst

 Lago allows for a creation of 10 different lans ranging from:
 192.168.200.x to 192.168.209.x
-The subnet will be automatically assigend to the virtual network bridge.
+The subnet will be automatically assigned to the virtual network bridge.

 Creating the environment
 ^^^^^^^^^^^^^^^^^^^^^^^^

-We can use two different approches:
+We can use two different approaches:

 Manual Configurations: